Bawa232/AirBnB_clone_v2/README.md

 More Info

-Comments for your SQL file:
+Comment for your SQL file:
 $ cat my_script.sql
 -- first 3 students in the Batch ID=3
 -- because Batch 3 is the best!